eclipse-thingweb/node-wot/packages/binding-modbus/README.md

 ### modbus:unitID

-The physical bus address of the unit targeted by the mobus request.
+The physical bus address of the unit targeted by the modbus request.

 ### modbus:address